Skip to main content

 ARTEMIS_DEEPSEEK_KEY=<value>

-1. Download the new deployment package and extract it (uses the credentials provided by TurinTech):
+1. Download the new deployment package and extract it:

 Loading latest release…

-2. Air-gapped: ensure the new images are in your internal registry.
+2. Air-gapped: ensure the new container images are in your internal registry.
+Re-run the transfer script to copy the new release's images across.

-4. Move into the new folder and re-deploy:
+3. Move into the new folder and deploy:

 note

-Run make info from the deployment folder to view the admin credentials you need to log in.
+Run ./artemis info from the deployment folder to view the admin credentials.

 note